-• An attempt should be made to canvass all public roads within the sampled area.

-- If a road serves as a sample area boundary, only the "inner" side of the road should be canvassed. - If a public road is not on the map, draw it on the map and canvass the road. - If a public road (or part of a public road) cannot be canvassed for any reason, complete an entry in the Canvassing Notes; include the road name and the reason the road cannot be canvassed.
-If only part of the road can be canvassed, describe the location where the canvassing stopped. - After all canvassing trips (and return trips) have been completed, any public road (or part of a public road) that could not be canvassed should be highlighted on the detailed canvassing maps and a final list will be prepared in the Canvassing Notes.
-This information will be used to document any instances of "Partial Canvassing." - Any business establishment that is accessible by youth and has a reasonable potential for tobacco sales must be checked. - A "Tobacco Vendor Canvassing Form" must be completed for each business establishment (and point of sale) that sells tobacco products and is youth accessible.
+- An attempt should be made to canvass all public roads within the selected sample areas. - If a road serves as a sample area border, only the "inner" side of the road should be canvassed. - If a public road is not on the map, draw it on the map and canvass the road. - If a public road (or part of a public road) cannot be canvassed for any reason, complete an entry in the "Roads Not Travelled" section; include the road name and the reason the road cannot be canvassed.
+If only part of the road can be canvassed, describe the location where the canvassing stopped. - After all canvassing trips have been completed for an area, any public road (or part of a public road) that could not be canvassed should be highlighted pink on the detailed canvassing maps and documented in the "Roads Not Travelled" section." - Before canvassers leave an area, they should conduct a "Map Review" to make sure that all public roads on the map are highlighted appropriately and all roads not canvassed are addressed in the "Roads Not Travelled" section. - Any business establishment that is accessible by youth and has a reasonable potential for tobacco sales should be checked, unless the business establishment is within a private home. - A "Tobacco Vendor Canvassing Form" must be completed for each business establishment (and point of sale) that is Synar eligible (i.e., the vendor sells tobacco products, is accessible by youth, and is not located in a private home).
+This form is used to collect vendor identification information (e.g., name and address) and Synar eligibility information. - If a business establishment has a reasonable potential for tobacco sales but is closed at the time of canvassing, a "Tobacco Vendor Canvassing Form" must be submitted with a note that indicates follow-up confirmation is needed.